ArduPilot/ardupilot_wiki/plane/source/docs/servo-functions.rst

     Four Channel Planes <guide-four-channel-plane>
     Elevon Planes <guide-elevon-plane>
     VTail Planes <guide-vtail-plane>
-    Quadplanes <quadplane-support>
-    Tailsitters <guide-tailsitter>
-    Tilt-Rotors <guide-tilt-rotor>
     Orinthopter <ornithopter>

+For Quadplanes, including Tailsitters and Tilt-Rotors, see these sections: :ref:`quadplane-support` , :ref:`guide-tailsitter` , :ref:`guide-tilt-rotor`

-Note that you can combine setups for more complex aircraft.
+.. note:: You can combine setups for more complex aircraft.
 So for example, you could setup a vtail tiltrotor quadplane by combining functions from the guides above.

 Auxiliary Flying Surfaces
 -------------------------